Risky drugs or invasive surgeries aren’t your best first line of defense against cancer.

-Start by nixing these six foods cancer experts refuse to eat from your own diet…
+Start by dropping the following six foods cancer experts refuse to eat from your own diet…

 1. Hot dogs:

-Highly processed meats such as lunch meats and hot dogs have been linked to cancer.
-It’s typically the way the meats are processed, such as curing using nitrates or nitrites, that leads to the formation of cancer causing compounds such as N-nitroso-compounds (NOC) and polycyclic aromatic hydrocarbons (PAH).
+Typically, the way the meats are prepared is the problem.
+When they’re cured using nitrates or nitrites, it leads to the formation of cancer-causing compounds such as N-nitroso-compounds (NOC) and polycyclic aromatic hydrocarbons (PAH).

-A study out of Hawaii showed that folks who regularly ate highly processed meats had a 67 percent higher risk of cancer than people who ate them only rarely.
-Lower your own risk by removing them from your menu, or saving them only for special occasions.
+A study out of Hawaii found that folks who regularly ate highly processed meats had a 67 percent higher risk of cancer than people who ate them only rarely.
+Lower your own risk of cancer by removing them from your menu, or saving them just for special occasions.

 2. Trans fats: